Data-Visualization-Intro/2-SVG/readme.md

 D3 is a huge collection of functionality that we will use to _efficiently_ create data visualizations.

 One place to access documentation is on the project's [Github page](https://github.com/d3/d3/blob/main/API.md).

+See `samples/d3/index.html` for a glimpse of D3 in action.

 In our case we will to create a portion of a circle in order to create the smile.
 Since handcoding an arc is diffiult, let's use D3's [arc method](https://github.com/d3/d3-shape/blob/v3.1.0/README.md#arc)